Sandstone night lizard

 The sandstone night lizard (Xantusia gracilis) is a species of night lizard.
 Prior to 2005, it was considered a subspecies of the granite night lizard, Xantusia henshawi.
 The physical difference is that the sandstone night lizard has lighter coloration.

 Range

 The sandstone night lizard is extremely limited geographically; it is known only to the Truckhaven Rocks in the Colorado Desert, at Anza-Borrego Desert State Park in eastern San Diego County, California.

 Description

 The lizard is very secretive using small burrows and sandstone or siltstone for cover.
+The specific name, gracilis, is derived from Latin meaning "slender", referring to the species' slender habitus.